-In addition, when new personnel and/or subcontractors are retained to provide services under this Agreement, the Service Provider must complete the required criminal background check and check the Wisconsin Sex Offender Registry prior to allowing the individual to work with DVR consumers or consumer information.
+In addition, when new personnel and/or subcontractors are assigned to provide services under this Agreement, the Service Provider must complete the required criminal background check and check the Wisconsin Sex Offender Registry prior to allowing the individual to work with DVR consumers or consumer information.
 If the Service Provider has conducted a background check which meets the term of this Agreement within the (6) months preceding the new personnel and/or subcontractors start date, the Service Provider may also use that background check to meet its requirements under this Agreement.

-During the term of this Agreement, Service Providers must also notify DVR if they know or have reason to believe that personnel and/or subcontractors are the subject of an investigation that may lead to a conviction that would be substantially related under DVR's criminal background policy.
-Such notification shall take place within 2 business days of the time that the Service Provider becomes aware of the pending investigation.
-Additionally, if the Service Provider discovers any new convictions during the term of this Agreement or an individual requiring a background check under this Agreement has been added to the Wisconsin Sex Offender Registry, then the Service Provider must notify the DVR Contract Specialist within two (2) business days of the time that the Service Provider becomes aware of the new conviction.
+During the term of this Agreement, Service Providers must also notify DVR if they know or have reason to believe that personnel and/or subcontractors are the subject of an investigation that may lead to a conviction that would be substantially related to their work with DVR consumers or DVR consumer information under DVR's criminal background policy.
+Such notification shall take place within two (2) business days of the time that the Service Provider becomes aware of the pending investigation.
+Service providers should require their employees and subcontractors to inform them of any arrest or conviction within 48 hours of the arrest or conviction.

+Additionally, if the Service Provider discovers any new arrests or convictions during the term of this Agreement or an individual requiring a background check under this Agreement is added to the Wisconsin Sex Offender Registry, then the Service Provider must notify the DVR Contract Specialist within two (2) business days of the time that the Service Provider becomes aware of the new arrest, conviction, or placement on the Wisconsin Sex Offender Registry.